 Germany follows the MiFID inducement rules on commission payments received by intermediaries.
-In practice, this means that such commissions need to be disclosed to the prospective client.
-Note, however, that with regard to cross-border services without a German branch, the supervision of the German MiFID rules of good conduct is primarily with the home country regulator.
+In practice, this means that such commission needs to be disclosed to the prospective client.
+With regard to cross-border services without a German branch, the supervision of the German MiFID rules of good conduct is primarily with the home country regulator.